-Changes in the environment for international investment have led to new demands for a level playing field.
+Pressures for a level playing field have emerged from an evolving environment for multinational investment.
 Key evolutions include increased government competition for investment and concerns about delocalisation; the development of state-owned enterprises as major international investors and concerns about competitive neutrality; greater attention to business and investor responsibilities with regard to human rights; and growing inequalities in many economies.

 As demands for a level playing field have intensified in this new environment, several aspects of investment treaty policy have become more controversial or important.
-As set out in the Outline of topic, the Conference will examine:
+As set out in the agenda, the Conference will examine:

-A concluding session will place current policy debates in historical perspective and consider potential ways forward.
+A concluding session will identify issues and views raised in the discussion and consider potential ways forward.